LASER SKIN RESURFACING

 The Fitzpatrick Scale Explained:

 The Fitzpatrick scale is a skin typing test developed to estimate the response of different skin types to the sun.
 In aesthetics, it is used to help us determine your response to certain procedures, such as laser rejuvenation therapy and medical grade peels.
-Some skin types do not respond well to certain laser procedures.
-Please discuss your skin type and the best treatments for your goals with one of our skin care experts.
+Below you will see an example of each Fitzpatrick skin type 1-6.

 Length of Procedure?